DionneMaguire/dionnes_wines/README.md

 ![test edit button](/documentation/testing/test-edit-but.png)

-When the store owner clicks edit, they are brought ot the edit wine page - yes They also get a message that they are editing the name of the wine - yes
+When the store owner clicks edit, they are brought ot the edit wine page - yes
+They also get a message that they are editing the name of the wine - yes
-the edit wine page is very similar to the add wine page and the same field validation is in place so the price can't be greater than 6 digits etc -yes
+The edit wine page is very similar to the add wine page and the same field validation is in place so the price can't be greater than 6 digits etc -yes

 ![test edit wine](/documentation/testing/test-edit-wine.png)